 We also are studying the role of NFX1-123, HPV 16E6 and other RNA processing proteins in cervical cancer, tumorigenesis and the tumor virus life cycle.

 We hope to better understand how high-risk HPV infections lead to cancer, use HPV as a model of oncogenic progression and use HPV as a model for the life cycles of other DNA tumor viruses.

-Dr. Katzenellenbogen is an assistant professor in the Department of Pediatrics, Division of Adolescent Medicine at the University of Washington.
+Dr. Katzenellenbogen is an assistant professor in the Department of Pediatrics, Division of Adolescent Medicine, and an adjunct assistant professor in the Department of Global Health at the University of Washington.
 She is a member of the Center for Childhood Infections and Prematurity Research at Seattle Children's Research Institute, where her laboratory is physically located.
-She is also a member of the Pediatric Infectious Disease training program and the Adolescent Medicine training program, and is an affiliate of the Fred Hutchinson Cancer Research Center and the Center for AIDS and STD.
+She is also a member of the Pathobiology program in the Department of Global Health; the UW Global Center for Integrated Health of Women, Adolescents and Children (Global WACh); the Pediatric Infectious Disease training program; and the Adolescent Medicine training program.
+Dr. Katzenellenbogen is an affiliate of the Fred Hutchinson Cancer Research Center and the Center for AIDS and STD.
 She is an emerging expert on the role of post-transcriptional regulation of hTERT; funding for her research is in part supported by the NCI-NIH.